RATESResearch/glossary/glossary.rst

    TIFF
       Tag Image File Format, a computer file used to store raster graphics and image information.

+   TIN
+      Triangular Irregular Networks are a form of vector-based digital geographic data and are constructed by triangulating a set of vertices.

    Ubuntu
       A :term:`Linux` distribution